Summer Studies-Intersession Faculty Compensation

 Policy Statement and Purpose

-Teaching assignments for Summer Studies and Intersession are made by the schools and the colleges.
-Faculty contracts are prepared and issued by personnel administrators in the offering departments.
+Teaching assignments for Summer Studies and Winter Sessions are made by the schools and the colleges.
+Faculty contracts are prepared and issued by human resources associates in the offering departments.
 Courses are typically taught by full-time and adjunct faculty appointed in a school or college.
 Compensation for teaching courses is outlined in this policy.

 Noncompliance with this policy may result in disciplinary action up to and including termination.
 VCU supports an environment free from retaliation.
 Retaliation against any employee who brings forth a good faith concern, asks a clarifying question, or participates in an investigation is prohibited.